lucivaldo/docs-next/src/guide/transitions-overview.md

 # Transitions with Style Bindings

-Some transition affects can be applied by interpolating values, for instance by binding a style to an element while an interaction occurs.
+Some transition effects can be applied by interpolating values, for instance by binding a style to an element while an interaction occurs.
 Take this example for instance:

 ```html
 <div id="demo">